Bacitracin

 Bacitracin is a polypeptide antibiotic.
 It is a mixture of related cyclic peptides produced by Bacillus licheniformis bacteria, that was first isolated from the variety "Tracy I" (ATCC 10716) in 1945.
 These peptides disrupt Gram-positive bacteria by interfering with cell wall and peptidoglycan synthesis.

 Bacitracin is primarily used as a topical preparation, as it can cause kidney damage when used internally.
-It is generally safe when used topically, but in rare cases may cause hypersensitivity, allergic or anaphylactic reactions, especially in patient allergic to neomycin.
+It is generally safe when used topically, but in rare cases may cause hypersensitivity, allergic or anaphylactic reactions, especially in people allergic to neomycin.

+In 2023, it was the 323rd most commonly prescribed medication in the United States, with more than 100,000 prescriptions.